arlarv/AA-Flixster/README.md

 Submitted by: **Arlon Arvesu**

-**Name of your app** is a movie browsing app that allows users to browse movies currently playing in theaters.
+**AA-Flixster** is a movie browsing app that allows users to browse movies currently playing in theaters.

 Time spent: **10** hours spent in total